opdangular/angular6_app_notes/readme.txt

 directive
 -------------
-are instructions in the DOM
+are instructions in the DOM; attribute and structural directive

 @Directive({
 	selector: '[appTurnGreen]'